Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 *Parameters:*
 - *aliveOnly* - Whether this filter should only include live players (Defaults to `false`).

+**OnPlayerHighlightEnabled(client, alliedRoles, showJesters, hideEnemies, traitorAllies)** - Handles player highlighting (colored glow around players) rules for the local player.\
+*Realm:* Client\
+*Added in:* 1.2.7\
+*Parameters:*
+- *client* - The local player
+- *alliedRoles* - Table of role IDs that should show as allied to the current player
+- *showJesters* - Whether jester roles should be highlighted in the jester color.
+If `false`, jesters will appear in the generic enemy color instead
+- *hideEnemies* - Whether enemy roles (e.g. anyone that isn't an ally or a jester if *showJesters* is enabled) should be highlighted
+- *traitorAllies* - Whether this role's allies are traitors.
+If `true`, allied roles will be shown in the traitor color.
+Otherwise allied roles will be shown in the innocent color

 **RegisterRole(roleTable)** - Registers a role with Custom Roles for TTT.
 See [here](CREATE_YOUR_OWN_ROLE.md) for instructions on how to create a role and role table structure.\
 *Realm:* Client and Server\
 *Added in:* 1.0.9